 - if necessary to operate our systems properly or to protect your vital interests or the vital interests of another person; or

 The personal information we receive will be transferred to, and stored, at locations outside of the European Economic Area (“EEA”) for the purposes of processing by us and by third party service providers that work for ATP.
 This includes the USA, United Kingdom, Monaco and Australia.

 Where personal information is transferred to and stored in a country not determined by the European Commission as providing adequate levels of protection for personal information, we take steps to provide appropriate safeguards to protect your personal information, including:

-- entering into standard contractual clauses approved by the European Commission, obliging recipients to protect your personal information as permitted under Article 46(2)(c) GDPR;
+- entering into Standard Contractual Clauses approved by the European Commission, obliging recipients to protect your personal information, as set out in Article 46(2)(c) GDPR;

 In the absence of an adequacy decision or of appropriate safeguards as referenced above, we will only transfer personal data to a location outside of the EEA where one of the following applies (as permitted under Article 49 GDPR)):